Health and Nutrition by the Numbers

 2 = Maximum hours per day of passive screen time

 Screen time has become an increased concern for medical experts and educators alike.
 The increased sedentary activity from TV, gaming, and the Internet are seen as major reasons for the growth in childhood obesity.
 Experts also question the learning value from many of these activities.
-For those familiar with our products, you already know that we try to confront this problem head on by creating adventures that require kids to move and learn while they watch.
+Try creating adventures that require kids to move and learn while they watch.

 10 = Minimum hours of sleep per night for your child